dee-sea/ChatGeppetto/README.md

 I tought that it would be great if it was ont only on the search engine, but on all the web.
 So I switched to a Firefox extention.

-It's not yet available on the Firefox store.
-You need to install it manually.

 ChatGeppetto is still in early development.
 A lot of bugs still need to to be found and fixed.
 The code is not ready for production.
 But it's already usable and I use it everyday.
 I'm currently working on bug fixes